DJ mixer: Power

 DJ mixers have an AC mains plug that is connected to the wall to supply electric power for the unit.
 Some DJ mixers can take batteries, which enables users to mix songs outside or away from electric power sources, with the output being plugged into a portable boom box or other battery-powered sound system.
+Within the past decade or so, DJ Mixers can be powered via Computer through USB or USBC depending on the board.

 History

 DJ mixing played a key role in the development of the African-American style of hip hop music.
+Early in the years of the DJ Mixers arrival, Jamaicans played a large role in DJ and music culture.
+Many smaller Jamaican DJs utilized DJ mixers to mix music that reflected their daily struggle in society.
+DJ mixing provided an outlet for groups of people to express their hardship.
 In hip hop music and occasionally in other genres that are influenced by hip hop (e.g., nu metal), the turntable is used as a musical instrument by DJs, who use turntables along with a DJ mixer to create unique rhythmic sounds and other sound effects.
 Manipulation of a record as part of the music, rather than for normal playback or mixing, is called turntablism.
 The basis of turntablism, and its best known technique, is scratching, pioneered by Grand Wizzard Theodore.
 It was not until Herbie Hancock's "Rockit" in 1983 that the turntablism movement was recognized in popular music outside of a hip hop context.
 In the 2010s, many hip hop DJs use DJ CD players or digital record emulator devices to create scratching sounds; nevertheless, some DJs still scratch with vinyl records.

+In the United States, Black artists who rose to fame/influence were regarded as entrepreneurs in their respected communities and inspired their counterparts who faced the everyday struggle of racism.
+The DJ mixer provided a medium for African American culture, many records of which relayed their experiences in America.
+Countless times, young black men in the urban scene were refused of the opportunity to establish their DJ careers through gigs and live-performances.
+The DJ Mixer gave rise to new genres created by African Americans which spread across the U.S over time.